HarryJamesGreenblatt/A-Riff-In-React/docs/02-architecture.md

 ## Backend Architecture: Express on Azure Container Apps

-The backend uses a standard Express.js server containerized with Docker and deployed to Azure Container Apps, providing a platform-agnostic, scalable, and managed hosting environment.
+The backend uses a standard Express.js server containerized with Docker and deployed to Azure Container Apps, providing a platform-agnostic development experience with the managed services and scalability of Azure.

 ### How It Works

-1.  **Express Server (`api/src/index.ts`)**: A standard Express application with middleware (CORS, body-parser), routes, and application logic compiled from TypeScript.
+1.  **Express Server (`api/src/index.ts`)**: A standard Express application with middleware (CORS, body-parser), routes, and application logic.
+This is the complete API server.
-2.  **Docker Containerization**: The Express server is packaged in a Docker container with a multi-stage build process that optimizes for production.
+2.  **Docker Containerization**: The Express server is packaged in a multi-stage Docker build that compiles TypeScript and creates a production-ready container.
-3.  **Azure Container Apps Hosting**: The containerized Express server runs in Azure Container Apps, providing automatic scaling, load balancing, and managed infrastructure.
+3.  **Azure Container Apps Hosting**: The containerized Express server runs on Azure Container Apps, providing automatic scaling, load balancing, and managed infrastructure.
-4.  **Managed Identity**: The container uses Azure Managed Identity to securely access Azure SQL Database and Cosmos DB without storing credentials.
+4.  **Managed Identity Authentication**: The API uses managed identity for secure, credential-free access to Azure SQL Database and Cosmos DB.

 ### Advantages of this Pattern

+-   **Familiar Development**: Standard Express.js development patterns with full middleware support
--   **Platform Independence**: Containerization eliminates platform-specific issues (like IISNode compatibility)
+-   **Containerized Deployment**: Platform-agnostic deployment that eliminates environment-specific issues
--   **Consistent Environments**: Same container runs locally and in production
--   **Simplified Scaling**: Container Apps handles scaling and orchestration
--   **Better Security**: Managed Identity eliminates need for stored credentials
+-   **Full Express Features**: Complete access to Express ecosystem and patterns
+-   **Azure Benefits**: Managed infrastructure, automatic scaling, integrated monitoring
--   **Cost Effective**: Pay only for the resources you use with consumption-based pricing
+-   **Cost Effective**: Predictable pricing with containerized hosting
--   **Local Development**: Easy local testing with Docker Compose
+-   **Local Development**: Docker Compose for consistent development and testing workflows

-## Frontend Architecture: React on Static Web Apps

-The frontend is a React application hosted on Azure Static Web Apps, providing a modern, scalable hosting solution with built-in CDN capabilities.

-### How It Works

-1.  **React Application**: Standard React application built with modern tools and patterns
-2.  **Static Web Apps Hosting**: Optimized for static site hosting with dynamic API routing
-3.  **CI/CD Integration**: Built-in GitHub Actions integration for automated deployments
-4.  **Global CDN**: Automatic content delivery network for improved performance
+### Current Status

+**✅ Deployment Success**: The API is running successfully on Azure Container Apps with proper managed identity configuration for database access.

+**Resolution Complete**: Containerized deployment eliminates the TypeScript and platform compatibility issues that occurred with Windows App Service.

 ## State Management